ececli/Exposure-Notification-on-RPi/README.md

 By checking the bluepy source code, the error is from Line 854 to Line 803 to Line 312, and it occurs when running `scan.stop()`.

 My current solution is to reset the BLE by using `sudo hciconfig hci0 reset` when the error happens.
 It looks that this action fixed the problem and the BLE can run again.
-(4/28 update: After fixing this by resetting the BLE, the devices runs at least a whole day.)

-There are some possible solution for this issue (by searching the Internet):
+There are some possible solutions for this issue (by searching the Internet):

-1. The problem maybe caused by using the Bluetooth and Wi-Fi at the same time, since two modules are in one chip.
+1. The problem may be caused by using the Bluetooth and Wi-Fi at the same time, since two modules are in one chip.
 This may be the case since I found that if I disconnected the VNC (remote access), the two RPis could communication again, even though one of them was dead hardly.

 2. Power supply.
 Since the BLE chip will consume more power.
 But I do not quite believe this.

+***4/28 Update:*** After fixing this by resetting the BLE, the devices run at least a whole day.
+However, after analyzing the collected data, I found that there is a chance that two devices can't see each other for at most 14 minites (which occurs once in an 18 hours continuous running).
+Not sure if this happens due to the BLE problem or other issues.

 ## To-do List

 1. Revise config file so that both bash script and Python can read and import it.
 2. Change to the absolute path or current path.
 3. Add function to log the fail events.
-4. Removing the judgement of Var1, which is from `...
+4. Removing the judgment of Var1, which is from `...
 0x00a 00`.
-5. Analyze the probablity that the scanning can't find all the other advertisements.
+5. Analyze the probability that the scanning can't find all the other advertisements.
 BTW, make a slide drawing the timeline with advertising and scanning.
+6. Integrate the Cryptography Specification from Apple and Google.
+Currently, the Rolling Proximity Identifier (RPI) is static and I just write some random numbers for it.
+The Metadata (including Version, TX power, and Reserved) is not encrypted.
+7. Figure out how to change the MAC address to the random non-resolvable address.
+Not sure if Raspberry Pi allows doing so.

 ## Removed from To-do List